JannieI/canvas-workstation-V3/src/app/roadmap.md

 1. Design and test layout of Canvas on a mobile device
 2. Sparklines
 3. Consider a Ribbon like Excel, which is customisable ..
+4. Add UPGRADE utility: this will migrate the app-database, config files, settings, Dashboards and Widgets and Shapes from version x to version y.
+We need to use this internally as well: that way clients are always okay.
+5. Add migrate facility: to take standalone to server, and vice versa.
+How do we resolve 1 user vs many, access rights, etc.  Does it only make a copy, and leave the original one so that one can go back and check, methinks yes.
+6. Utility to check DIFF between local and standalone versions.

 ## Later